-Dixon says that the glycemic index can be a helpful tool for people to consider when making food choices—especially if they have diabetes or another condition that requires them to closely monitor carbohydrate intake—but it comes with some caveats.
+Dixon says that the glycemic index can be a helpful tool for people to consider when making food choices—especially if they have type 1 diabetes or another condition that requires them to closely monitor carbohydrate intake—but it comes with some caveats.
 “GI can be misleading because it doesn’t account for serving size," she says.
 Remember, it's scoring foods based on whatever amount will provide 50 grams of carbohydrates, not necessarily on the amount that people eat in a typical serving.
 For example, she says watermelon has a very high GI of 80.
 Yet a two-cup serving size contains 23 grams of carbs, so that 80 score actually reflects what would happen to your blood sugar if you ate more like four and a half cups—which most people likely aren't doing.

 There is another measure of how a food can affect your blood sugar which takes serving size into account.
 "This is called glycemic load,” says Dixon.
 “It's a more accurate reflection of how these foods affect our blood sugar and insulin response when eaten in a typical way in a typical diet."
 It essentially looks at both how quickly a food affects your blood sugar and how much glucose it will actually add to your bloodstream.
 Using the watermelon example, Dixon says that while the fruit has a high GI, it's also mostly water and doesn't actually have a ton of carbs per serving.
-“Taking this into account, the GL is very low at 5,” says Dixon.
+“Taking this into account, the glycemic load is very low at 5,” says Dixon.

-There's also evidence that not all foods affect people in the same way, particularly when it comes to GI.
+There's also strong evidence that not all foods affect people in the same way, particularly when it comes to GI.
 A 2016 study published in the American Journal of Clinical Nutrition evaluated the blood sugar of 63 healthy people several hours after they were given 50 grams of glucose, either in the form of white bread or in a glucose solution.
 This test was repeated among subjects in the study, with the goal of evaluating the glycemic index of the bread.
 “But the researchers noted some startling findings.
 There was a 20 percent difference in measured glycemic index of the exact same food between tests in the same individual, and there was a 25 percent difference between participants.
 The bottom line is that the glycemic index was not consistent or reliable—even when the food was eaten alone under controlled circumstances,” says Dr. Glatter.